Things to do in Asturias? Taste the Asturian Cider!

 The Cider of Asturias

 Ok last, but CERTAINLY not least…and we’re going to go deep on this in a whole separate series…is the cider culture.
+If you check off only one of my list of things to do in Asturias this is the one!
 Ok, ok, I’m a little biased given I clearly love craft alcohol and have built my whole career and life around it.
-But I’ve traveled to a lot of places and researched a lot of craft alcohol and this is so unique and so fun and so delicious that it’s honestly one of my favorite craft alcohol experiences to date.
-So the short version is (you’ll have to come back for the future videos and articles!) that cider, or sidra, is a deeply ingrained part of Asturian culture.
+And the fact that part of The Crafty Cask’s founding story is tied to Spanish cider.
+But listen, I’ve traveled to a lot of places and researched a lot of craft alcohol and this is so unique and so fun and so delicious that it’s honestly one of my favorite craft alcohol experiences to date.
+So the short version is (you’ll have to come back for the additional videos and articles!) that cider, or sidra, is a deeply ingrained part of Asturian culture.

 …it’s honestly one of my favorite craft alcohol experiences to date.